a-jouhann/amadeus-implementation/README.md

-This project will contains Amadeus flight SOAP implementation.
+This project will contain Amadeus flight SOAP implementation.